Moemen12/ID-GENREATOR/README.md

 This code is using in laravel application to generate an unique id and also it will check if the generated id <br>

-If it is the same in database it will generate a new . 😉
+is the same in database it will generate a new . 😉

 <p dir="auto">
 <a href="https://laravel.com/docs/10.x" rel="nofollow">